meriosol/etr/README.md

 ```

 These are basically duration and (heap) memory consumption metrics.
 Idea was to report rough metrics for potential resource consumption estimates of different approaches.
-If to gather these reports in some DB (MongoDB?), interesting stats can be revealed for combinations of approaches and underlying backend systems.
+If to gather these reports in some DB (MongoDB?), interesting statistics can be revealed for combinations of approaches and underlying backend systems.

-## XML subprojects
-Under path **projects/xmlius**:
- - etr_jaxb (JAXB generation and marshalling shown up there)
- - etr_parsing (XML parsing techniques such as DOM, SAX; with XSD validation)
- - etr_xsl (XSLT, XSL-FO to PDF transformation samples)

-### Dependency highlights
+## Dependency highlights
-In order to increase modularity and reusability some former internal projects were moved to external libraries.
+Notice that in order to increase modularity and reusability some former internal projects were moved to external libraries.

-#### MuTasker
+### MuTasker
 MuTasker is about running tasks using pool of threads.
-It's external library [MuTasker](https://github.com/meriosol/mutasker) (**mu**lti-threaded "tasker").
+It's external library [MuTasker](https://github.com/meriosol/mutasker) (multi-threaded "tasker").
 This lib utilizes Java Concurrency package and provides a few abstracts to deal with generic tasks.
-Gathering of execution time performance stats and load testing itself are main features of this lib.
+Gathering of execution time performance statistics and load testing itself are main features of this lib.
 > NOTE: In order to build ETR, because of dependency on **mutasker** in **projects/java_se7_sql/apistudy** module you need to clone and install this lib on your local maven repo first.

-#### JaxbUtil
+### JaxbUtil
 XML and web service related subprojects can depend on external library [JaxbUtil](https://github.com/meriosol/jaxbutil).
 The library provides thin generic wrapper around JAXB framework internals.
 For now it's utilized in ETR JAXB subproject **projects/xmlius/etr_jaxb** (means you need to install this lib in local maven repo first).